NGEET/fates-tutorial/docs/source/docker_introduction.md

 ### Docker Tutorial Environment Orientation

 We have designed the materials to use two main Docker images, one for running the FATES within the host model, which is built on a precursor image where all of the required libraries for the host model are already compiled (e.g. netCDF, HDF5, Python), and a second that is used to analyze the FATES simulation output in JupyterLab.
-The tutorial utilizes a Docker container orchastration program known as Docker Compose which will run both containers at the same time and coordinate sharing of inputs and outputs.
-This allows a user to be running simulations while also exploring the output of a previous simulation in Jupyter notebooks.
+The tutorial utilizes a Docker container orchastration program known as Docker Compose, which will run both containers at the same time and coordinate sharing of inputs and outputs.
+This allows a user to run simulations while also exploring the output of a previous simulation in Jupyter notebooks.

-Next we provide the instructions for setting up and running the Docker tutuorial environment.
+Next are instructions for setting up and running the Docker tutuorial environment.

 ## Docker environment setup